thimens/DataMapper/README.md

 The **Get<T>** method returns a single object filled with data from database.
 The **List<T>** method returns a list of objects.

 ## Get method
----
 Use this method to fill a single object from database.
+To do so, the fields of the result set returned by the query need to have the same name of properties of the object that you want to fill (not case sensitive).
+Properties and fields with different names are ignored.
+You can use the **Parameter** class to add parameters to your query.
+If it is not necessary, just use *null* in the call.

+### Basic usage
-### The class
+The class:
 ```c#
 public class Order
 {